 - 1. Each applicant shall file an Application to Run for Student Body Office Form. - a.
-A student may file for only one (1) office for: President, Executive Vice President, TreasurerVice President of Finance, Senator, or Trustee for University Student Union Board of Trustees. - b.
+A student may file for only one (1) office for: President, Executive Vice President, Vice President of Finance, Senator, or Trustee for University Student Union Board of Trustees. - b.
 Only one (1) title of a position the applicant holds or held (if not currently held will be listed as "former") may be listed on the Application to Run for Student Body Office Form where indicated.
 The Government Elections Officer (GEO) has the authority to reject confusing, misleading, or superfluous titles. - c.
-The Application to Run for Student Body Office Form shall be completed on BeachSync-the ASI Elections website by the specified deadline. - d.
-Candidate biography and platform must be submitted with the Application to Run for Student Body Office Form. - Professional Candidate Photo, which will be their official photo for the duration of the election process. - Required petition form with valid CSULB student signatures must be submitted with the Application to Run for Student Body Office Form. - Candidates for Executive Office must have 100 signatures of currently registered students of California-State University, Long Beach. - Candidates for college senator must have 50 signatures of currently registered students of California-State University, Long Beach from their respective college exclusively. - Candidates for all other offices must have 50 signatures of currently registered students of California - \$50 DEPOSIT in cash is required from each candidate prior to the mandatory Candidates Meeting.
+The Application to Run for Student Body Office Form shall be completed on the ASI Elections website by the specified deadline. - d.
+Candidate biography and platform must be submitted with the Application to Run for Student Body Office Form. - \$50 DEPOSIT in cash is required from each candidate prior to the mandatory Candidates Meeting.
 Deposits must be submitted to the ASI Business Office and the receipt will be collected at the mandatory Candidates meeting.
 The \$50 deposit will be completely refunded if the candidate removes all of their campaign materials as stipulated in this Handbook, hands in all necessary paperwork and if the deposit is not subject to a campaign violation.
 Candidates must claim their reimbursement within one month from the election results announcement, otherwise it will be forfeited.
-This fee will not be considered part of campaign expenses.
+This fee will not be considered part of campaign expenses. - Each applicant will meet all requirements for running and holding office as stated in the ASI Bylaws Chapter II, Article VI, and Section 1 of this Handbook.
+The Dean of Students and Director of Student Conduct & Ethical Development will check the eligibility of each applicant and inform the ASI Assistant Director of Government Affairs & Initiatives of eligible and ineligible applicants. - 3.
+An applicant is declared a candidate upon receiving written notification of their eligibility and upon the conclusion of their attendance at the mandatory Candidates Meeting or make-up meeting (if provided). - 4.
+An applicant may withdraw their application up to and including the time of the Candidates Meeting. - a.
+A SIGNED Withdrawal letter shall be submitted in writing via email to the ASI Assistant Director of Government Affairs & Initiatives. - b.
+Withdrawal of an application after the Candidates Meeting may result in the applicant's name appearing on the ballot as a candidate for office unless it is determined by the Government Elections Officer that it is possible to prepare the ballot without the applicant's name. - 5.
+The initial filing period for candidacy will be a minimum of ten (10) weekdays.
+If there are no applicants for a position or if the number of declared certified applicants is less than or equal to the number of seats available for that office, filing will be reopened for a minimum of five (5) weekdays the following week after the initial filing period has ended.